Top of the page

 During your medial branch neurotomy, your doctor used radio waves to damage a nerve in your neck or back to help your pain.

 You may feel a little sore or tender at the injection site at first.
-But after a successful neurotomy, most people have pain relief right away.
-And it usually lasts for 9 to 12 months or longer.
-Sometimes the pain relief is permanent.
+After a successful neurotomy, most people have pain relief.
+And it usually lasts for several months, but your pain may return.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.